cpelsser/rust-mdbook/src/course-5.md

-# Welcome to Day 3
+# Welcome to course 5

 In this course, we will cover some more advanced topics of Rust: